syne0/M365-HoneyTenant-Config-Guide/README.md

 Once you have your company, domain, and users, you are ready to create your tenant.

 ### Provisioning Tenant
 There are many ways you can obtain a tenant, it doesn't matter what you choose at the end of the day.
 If you can access the [Microsoft 365 developer program](https://learn.microsoft.com/en-us/office/developer-program/microsoft-365-developer-program-get-started) do that, otherwise, budget for a licence that contains Entra ID Premium P1 as a feature, at the very least.
-Obviously using E5 licencing is preferred for ease of securing and having maximum features available, but work with what you have.

-Your administrative account should have a licence, so should any of the accounts you will be allowing threat actors to access.
+Your administrative account should have a licence, as should any of the accounts you will be allowing threat actors to access.

 Bare minimum licencing I would suggest for the HoneyAccount would be business basic.
 Your administrative account should also be mail-enabled, and have the ability to access documents.
 For the admin account I suggest Business Basic + Entra ID Premium Plan 1 at the very least.
 Having a P1 licence level on the tenant is highly recommend.
 Of course, use E5 licencing if you can manage it, so you have as many features available as possible.